 Fertilization can also be done in the spring months.
 Fertilizer is a good idea whenever soil lacks the macronutrients and micronutrients that trees need to thrive.
 To figure out if an established tree needs fertilization, observe its shoot growth, i.e., the growth that happens in a single year.
 In general, shoot growth of less than 2 inches indicates a fertilizer may be required.
 Of course, certified arborists take many other factors into account when prescribing the best fertilization approach.
 Beyond soil testing, foliage color and the history of the yard should also be considered.
 As far as timing goes, it’s ideal to provide slow-release fertilizer prior to the tree’s springtime growth spurt.
 While fertilization timing varies by location, by soil conditions, and by species, a good rule of thumb is to apply fertilizer as soon as the ground is workable in the spring.

-From Portland tree removal to pruning to fertilization, you can count on Urban Forest Pros for springtime tree care.
+From Portland tree removal to pruning to fertilization, you can count on Urban Forest Pros, your Portland tree experts, for springtime tree care.
 Our customers love how we go the extra mile when providing tree service.
 Portland-ers are so pleased with our work that they’ve given us four back-to-back Angie’s List Super Service Awards, putting us in the top 5% of our field.
 Call us today to arrange a springtime tree assessment for your home.